Exploring Our Digital Futures at OCAD University’s Annual Graduate Thesis Exhibition

 Posted: Apr 16, 2019

 It’s the kind of program that really opens your curiosity.

 – Emilia Mason

-This weekend, the Canadian Film Centre’s Media Lab (CFC Media Lab) attended “What the Futures?”, an annual exhibition of 20 graduate students’ master's thesis projects in the Digital Futures Graduate Program at the Ontario College of Art and Design University (OCAD U).
+Canadian Film Centre’s Media Lab (CFC Media Lab) attended “What the Futures?”, an annual exhibition of 20 graduate students’ master’s thesis projects in the Digital Futures Graduate Program at the Ontario College of Art and Design University (OCAD U).
 The exhibition ran from Friday, April 12 through Sunday, April 14 at the Toronto Media Arts Centre.
 CFC Media Lab and OCAD U were proud to partner as hosts for this annual event, and have enjoyed a productive partnership in the wider and ongoing Digital Futures Graduate Program.